 It impacts our rivers, lakes and streams.
 At home, frequent shoveling is best!

-The most commonly used salt is sodium chloride, which is cheap and effective, but not always the best choice because chloride can be toxic to the environment.
+The most commonly used road salt is sodium chloride, which is cheap and effective, but not always the best choice.
+Chloride can be toxic to the environment.

 The real concern is that anything applied to roads, parking lots, and sidewalks has a quick and easy path to our waterways when melting snow runs into the storm drains.

-- Buy your deicer early, before the snow falls for more river-friendly choices in the store.
+- Buy it early in the season for more river-friendly choices in the store.

-- Use as little deicer as is needed to get the job done.
+- Use as little as is needed to get the job done.

 - Limit your use of sand.
 Instead of melting ice, sand provides traction.
 But it also increases the amount of sediment in our lakes, rivers and streams when it washes into storm drains with melting snow.

 - Promptly remove slush and any residual salt, sand or deicer from concrete surfaces to minimize polluted runoff.

 Homeowners: Read “Safe Sidewalks, Safe River” from our Winter 2008 Huron River Report” for more detailed information.